-A WFWF Community of Practice will be set up for the successful bidders to be able to collaborate and share ideas throughout the duration of the lifespan of the fund.
-This will be supported by the WFWF Manager and Engagement Worker until March 2024.
+A WFWF Community of Practice has been set up for all Stakeholders, with a cross-sectoral reach, to be able to collaborate and share ideas.
+This will be supported directly by the WFWF Manager and Engagement Worker until March 2024.
+From April 2024 onwards, DVVA will still be supporting the ongoing development of this group.